Free home visits

 Are over-the-counter hearing aids effective?
 Compared to NHS hearing aids or private hearing aids, which are programmed and fitted by a professional with your hearing loss needs in mind - over the counter hearing aids only offer what the packaging says.

-Over-the-counter hearing aids are marketed to consumers as pre-programmed devices that are compatible with mild to moderate hearing losses.
-An example of this would be a hearing loss that is caused by aging.
+Over-the-counter hearing aids are marketed to consumers as pre-programmed devices that are compatible with mild to moderate hearing loss.
+An example of this would be hearing loss which is caused by ageing.

 When today's consumers decide to purchase an over-the-counter hearing aid online - the selection process is solely in their hands.
 This means there will be no help from a qualified audiologist who would naturally diagnose and identify their hearing loss level and then assist and support them in their decision-making process.